 Hammerhead H2 Wall Anchor

 Wall anchors are a great, permanent alternative to the less secure, door-mounted anchors that are commonly used for resistance band training.
-Hammerhead H2 anchors attach to either concrete walls or normal wood studs, and can support up to 300 pounds of resistance per anchor.
+Hammerhead H2 anchors attach to either concrete walls or normal wood studs, and can support up to 300-lbs of resistance per anchor.

 For serious band-work, install a column of anchors like in the image above.
 Doing so not only gives you a larger variety of vertical positions to work from, but it also allows you to vary the tension of the bands by running them through multiple hooks.
-About $50 per anchor (hardware included.)
+These sell for about $50 per anchor (hardware included.)

 Swiss Bar / Multi-Grip Bar